maritimeconnectivity/MCP-PKI/README.md

 There is javadocs available here: <https://maritimeconnectivity.github.io/MCP-PKI/apidocs/>

-Use PKIConfiguration for setting up configuration about Keystore and/or Truststore, use KeystoreHandler to load them and the you most like want to use CertificateHandler to, well, handle certificates...
+Use PKIConfiguration for setting up configuration about Keystore and/or Truststore, use KeystoreHandler to load them and then you most like want to use CertificateHandler to, well, handle certificates...

 A short example of use can be seen below:
 ```java